 - Longie the tail is longer than the previous three but shorter than the average tail on a cat

 A medium-sized cat with a sturdy body.
-The hind legs are noticeably longer than the front legs making it have a gait, not unlike that of a rabbit, which could possibly have added to the speculation the breed came about by a rabbit x cat mating.
+The hind legs are noticeably longer than the front legs making it have a gait, not unlike that of a rabbit, which could have added to the speculation the breed came about by a rabbit x cat mating.

 The head is round with ears which are not set too high.
 The eyes are round and large.

-Manx cats have a double coat and comes in long hair and short hair.
+Manx cats have a double coat and come in long hair and short hair.
 The long-haired Manx is sometimes known as the “Cymric” (pronounced kym-ric).
 All colour forms and patterns are accepted with the Manx cat.

-The Manx cat is an intelligent and playful cat who are quite dog-like and love to play fetch.
+The Manx cat is an intelligent and playful cat who is quite dog-like and love to play fetch.
 Their powerful back legs make them excellent jumpers.